Markuze/dma-kasan/README.md

 * $if -- some local network interface.
 * $repeat -- number of repeatitions for the test.

-After the IO stressing operation completes, check dmesg logs for any interesting stack traces produces by DMA-KASAN.
+After the IO stressing operation completes, check logs written to the local trace\_output\_end file for any interesting issues caught by DMA-KASAN.

 Recommendations and extensability
 ---------------------------------